Collage of The Equine Practice Company’s Practitioner’s Program digital platform shown on desktop, tablet, and mobile devices with RACE logo.

 Conferences cost time, money, and days off work

-There’s no quick way to refresh before a high-stakes case
+There’s no quick way to refresh your knowledge before walking into a case you’re unsure about.

 Introducing